 Definitions.

 1. Confidential Information.
-“Confidential Information” of a party includes, but is not limited to, the terms of any potential business transaction or business relationship, and, to the extent such information does not meet the definition of a Trade Secret in Section A.2 below, any other information marked or noticed as confidential by such party.
+“Confidential Information” of a party means all written, visual or oral information concerning Discloser or its affiliates furnished to Recipient and its representatives in connection with the potential business transactions or business relationships, irrespective of the form of communication (including, without limitation, specifications, designs, plans, software, data, trade secrets, customer lists, financial information or other business or technical information) and whether the information is furnished before, on or after the Effective Date, and all analyses, compilations, forecasts, data, studies, notes, translations, memoranda, copies thereof or other documents or materials prepared by Recipient or its representatives, containing or based on, or generated or derived from, in whole or in part, any such furnished information.
+Confidential Information shall be deemed to include the fact that the potential business transactions or business relationships are being contemplated by the parties, the status of the negotiations and the terms of this Agreement.
 “Confidential Information” does not include information described in Section C. hereof.

 2. Trade Secrets.
 “Trade Secrets” of a party means information of such party, without regard to form, including, but not limited to, technical or non-technical data, algorithms, formulas, patterns, compilations, programs, devices, methods, techniques, drawings, processes, financial data, financial plans, product or service plans, or lists of actual or potential customers or suppliers which is not commonly known by or available to the public, and which information (i) derives economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use, and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.